 Beginning of Macau

 The beginning of Macau begins on the first floor of the museum.
 A simple presentation shows how the European and Chinese civilizations developed before they ever intermingled.

-Upon the arrival of Jorge Alvares from Portugal in 1513 at Pearl River Delta in 1513, the cultures experience a period of magnificent growth and flourishing.
+Upon the arrival of Jorge Alvares from Portugal in 1513 at Pearl River Delta in 1513, the cultures experienced a period of magnificent growth and flourishing.
 The museum focuses on this period filled with attacks, trade, and cultural interrelationships.
-Each aspect evolved through centuries, forming the Macau culture as it is today - unique people, unlike any other place on Earth.
+Each aspect evolved through centuries, forming the Macau culture today - unique people, unlike any other place on Earth.

 Museum Shares Art and Tradition

-The two cultures interrelate as west meets east, showing compliance to live with one another.
+The two cultures interrelate as the west meets east, showing compliance to live with one another.
 We marveled at the relationship between the two cultures.
 Each culture relied on one another to assist in their survival.
 Together they created a specific way of life that belonged only to them.

-The third floor dedicated to today's Macau, I learned about the nature and quality of the people.
-I discover Luis de Camoes, a well-known 16th century Portugal poet who lived in Macau.
+On the third floor dedicated to today's Macau, I learned about the nature and quality of the people.
+I discovered Luis de Camoes, a well-known 16th century Portugal poet who lived in Macau.
 Macau celebrates the day of his passing every year.
 I was fortunate to find out Camoes was a prolific writer similar to Shakespeare and Homer.
 He is considered the poet of the city of Macau.

-In 1893, another well-known poet from Portugal traveled to Macau to teach at a local school and influence the government of the city.
+In 1893, another well-known poet from Portugal traveled to Macau to teach at a local school and influence the city's government.
 Camilo Pessanha was considered an eccentric but still played a big part in bringing education to the region.

 Both these men were a tremendous influence in the region.
 The museum offers much insight into the poets' overall impact.

-Finally, the museum presented the challenges and hardships as Macau changes over to the People's Republic of China - no longer an independent Portugal ruled region.
+Finally, the museum presented the challenges and hardships as Macau changed to the People's Republic of China - no longer an independent Portugal-ruled region.